-Experienced Guardianship Attorney in Los Angeles, Orange County, San Diego, Riverside, Palm Springs, San Bernardino, & Silicon Valley
+Experienced Guardianship Attorney in Los Angeles, Orange County, San Diego, Riverside, San Bernardino, San Jose, Sacramento, and Surrounding Areas in California

-Law Firm Specializing in Guardianship Cases Filed in California
+Law Firm Specializing in Guardianship Cases in California

 Oftentimes, parents who are unable to care for their child but don’t want to put their child up for adoption decide to leave their child with a close friend or family member.
 This can become problematic because those individuals do not have the legal authority to make decisions on behalf of the child.
 Legal Guardianship is a court order that establishes someone other than the parents as responsible for taking care of a child.

 A legal guardian may be a grandparent, foster parent, aunt or uncle, sibling, friend of the family, step-parent, or someone else who knows the child.
 Being appointed as a guardian gives that guardian all the rights and responsibilities that a biological parent would have.

 Generally, a guardian can only be appointed for a minor (child under 18 years of age).
 In the case of immigrant youth who are seeking special immigrant juvenile status, California law allows for a guardian to be appointed or extended for a young person who is already 18 but still under 21.

 Many guardianships arise because one or both parents are presently unable to properly care for their child and want to put their child in an environment that is best for them.
 Some common situations giving rise to guardianships are:

 - One or both parents are in the military and are about to be deployed;